norn93/NanoBot/README.md

 	* robot_move_commands: A basic sketch for Alfie.
 Control the robot via bluetooth and keyboard.

 ## Hardware todo:
-* Test V0.11 of the PCB when it arrives
+* Revise PCB to version 1.0

 ## Software todo:
 * Edit library: it should only include the bare minimum it needs to function, and it should be commented clearly